swachter/scala-ts/readme.md

 ### Dependencies

 Adapter code generation involves two dependencies: A library that contains annotations for controlling adapter code generation and a runtime library that provides converters.
-These libraries are available at the [JCenter repository](https://bintray.com/beta/#/bintray/jcenter) whose SBT resolver has to be added.
-The `ScalaTsPlugin` and its cross project settings constants take care of the necessary settings.

 #### Annotation Library